Trappe in Montgomery County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Also see . . .

-2. Muhlenberg House - Behind the Marker.
-ExplorePAHistory.com (Submitted on July 20, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)
+4. Frederick Augustus Conrad Muhlenberg at FindAGrave.com.
+(Submitted on July 20, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Credits.
 This page was last revised on January 26, 2018.
 This page originally submitted on August 9, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 764 times since then and 35 times this year.
+This page has been viewed 867 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on August 9, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-4, 5. submitted on January 16, 2018, by Allen C. Browne of Silver Spring, Maryland.
-6. submitted on August 9, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Syd Whittle was the editor who published this page.
+4. submitted on January 16, 2018, by Allen C. Browne of Silver Spring, Maryland. • Syd Whittle was the editor who published this page.